greenm01/ec4x/docs/ec4x_specs.md

 ### 2\.4.3 Raiders

 The Raider (RR) is the most advanced ship in the arsenal, outfitted with cloaking technology.
-They are expensive to R&D and commission, but are a significant factor on the first round of space combat against enemy fleets.
+They are expensive to R&D and commission, but are a significant factor on the first round of space combat against enemy fleets where they gain a surprise or ambush advantage.

-Fleets that contain Raiders are fully cloaked.
+Fleets that include Raiders are fully cloaked.

 Crippled Raiders lose their cloaking ability until repaired.

 **Raider Detection:**

-Raiders cannot hide from Starbases.
-Scouts have a chance to detect them.
+Starbases and Scouts have a chance to counter against cloaked fleets.

-In combat, every rated ELI fleet joining the battle space will detect for Roges.
+Before combat, every ELI enabled fleet joining the battle space will detect for Raiders.
 The simplified pseudocode looks like this:

 ```
 for each eli_fleet in task_force1: